Pregnancy Diary Week 27

 You are also possibly feeling little jabbing kicks from baby.
 When walking up the stairs or moving around in bed, some of you may be having PGP (pelvic girdle pain) or symphysis pubis dysfunction – if this is the case you may want to visit your GP or midwife, to get the pain treated effectively.

 As you are feeling hungrier now, but you also want to eat healthily and stay at recommended weekly weight gain of 1 lb, you will want to eat food that satisfies, can seem like a treat but is also be healthy for both you and baby.

 During this time as your baby’s brain is developing, any foods which are high in antioxidants are very beneficial.
-Foods such as spinach, applies, prunes, berries, grapes and raisins.
+Foods such as spinach, apples, prunes, berries, grapes and raisins.